Sep9

 Jesus by asking the Pharisees “Haven’t you read”.
 Is like asking a bible scholar who as a doctorate degree “Haven’t your read the bible.”
 Jesus may not necessarily meant this to be dig on them.
 What He is trying to convey is, you read the bible, but you’ve not understood it.

-Jesus’ use of David as an example is in reverence to when David was on the run from King Saul who was seeking to kill him; because God had made it clear that He was going to remove him from the throne and place righteous David on it instead.
+Jesus’ use of David is in reverence to when David and his fighting men were on the run from King Saul who was seeking to kill him; because God had made it clear that He was going to remove him from the throne and place righteous David on it instead.
 As David hurriedly ran for his life he didn’t have time to take food for himself or for the men who were with him.
 As they arrived in Nob, where the Tabernacle of the Lord was.
 They came to Abimelech, the priest, for assistance.
 They were starving.
 Abimelech had no ordinary bread to give them.
 All that was available was the “showbread”—the bread that was set out fresh each week as a part of the worship in the temple, in accordance with God’s command through Moses (Leviticus 24:5-9).
 It was commanded in the Scriptures that only the priests of the temple may eat it (Exodus 29:32-33; Leviticus 22:10-16).
 But when Ahimelech saw that David and his men were truly hungry; and that they were holy men, and not ceremonially unclean; and that fresh bread was about to take its place—mercy took precedence over the letter of the law, and he gave the bread to David and his men (1 Samuel 21:16).

 Shewbread